fryderyk1991/Excursions-App/README.md

 - add number of people to order
 - add order to order panel
 - finally order excursion
-From the Client side, there is a possibility to add number of people to the current excursion and then add it to the panel order, where you will be able to order excursion.

 ## 💡 Technologies
 <div >